blackadder-git/StockMarket/README.md

 [GOOG.csv](https://www.marketwatch.com/investing/stock/goog/download-data?mod=mw_quote_tab)

-As part of my research, I wanted to figure out a longer term solution to get information.
-I created several test scripts that could scrape the web.
-I was able to find specific information and save the results to a file as csv, html, json.

-I was really curious to see if there was a calculation I could implement that would predict the future price of a given stock.
-As part of this project, I learned to make a request for a webpage and search the page for specific data.
-I also learned to create files from the data and make graphs.
+I was curious to see if there was a calculation I could implement that would predict the future price of a given stock.
+As part of my research, I learned to make a request for a webpage and search the page for specific data.
+I also learned to create files from the data, setup a virtual python enviroment and also make graphs.

 [Software Demo Video](https://blackadder-git.github.io/byui/cse310/stockmarket)

 # Data Analysis Results

-* The first question I asked to was to find the mean of the Open, High, Low and Close
+* The first question I asked was how to get the mean of the Open, High, Low and Close.
+Answer: $103.91, $105.48, $102.7, $104.12
-* The second question I asked was how many days did stock trade with a volume greater than 30,000,000
+* The second question I asked was how many days did stock trade with a volume greater than 30,000,000.
+Answer: 77
+* The third question I asked was how to sum the data in open.
+Answer: $26184.92

 # Development Environment
 * Visual Studio Code 1.78.2